 Helpful Tip: Enroll early as we do have to enforce class size limits due to the nature and safety issues of acro dance.
 Waiting lists will be implemented if classes reach their limit.

 Acro Dress Code: Attire should be tight fitting.
 Snug unitards, leotards, and optional fitted bike shorts (boys may wear snug shorts and a shirt-without a pocket-neatly tucked in).
 No loose clothing, t-shirts, “sweats,” or skirts.
 Tights are not necessary during the warmer months.
 We ask that ballet shoes (leather not foamy) be worn.
 Hair should be tightly secured and pulled back from the face (ponytails/French braids are perfect).
 Dancers should wear no buns, sharp metal clips, or bobby pins that could “hurt” when rolled on.
 All jewelry, with the exception of stud earrings, must be removed.

 More about Acro and what the age groups will be studying:

-Pre-school: "Tumble Tots" Ages 3&4: Preparatory Stretches, Body positions, Jumps, Leaps, Rolls, and the beginning principals of Acro Dance and its terminology.
-Class is designed to improve gross motor skills, as well as incorporate the use of shapes, numbers, letters and colors to teach dance and Acro preparatory skills.
+Preschool (Ages 3-4): Preparatory stretches, body positions, jumps, leaps, rolls, and the beginning principals of acro dance and its terminology.
+Curriculum is designed to improve fine and gross motor skills with the use of shapes, numbers, letters, and colors to teach dance and acro preparatory skills.

-Junior & Teen Acro ll: Advancing Acro skill sets with a concentration on both technical and artistic proficiency; introduction of ariel awareness will include advancement in cartwheel variations, walkovers and handsprings.
-Class will focus on incorporating strength, flexibility and coordination into contemporary Acro dance pieces.
-Introduction of more challenging conditioning exercises and Acro Dance combinations.
+Junior (Ages 11-12) & Teen (Ages 13 & up): Dancers are advancing acro skill sets with a concentration on both technical and artistic proficiency.
+They are introduced to ariel awareness that will include advancement in cartwheel variations, walkovers, and handsprings.
+Class will focus on incorporating strength, flexibility, and coordination into contemporary acro dance pieces as well as more challenging conditioning exercises.